-Description: The first level of the Practical Nurse Program introduces the student to the nursing process in the care of individuals with basic, simple health needs who may or may not have adapted to chronic health problems.
-As the level progresses, the student is introduced to individuals with increasingly difficult health needs.
-Application of the nursing process focuses on the development of nursing skills learned in the laboratory and clinical settings.
+Description: The first level of the Practical Nurse Program introduces the student to the nursing process in the care of individuals with basic, simple health needs who may, or may have not adapted to chronic health problems.
+As the level progresses, the student is introduced to individuals with more emerging difficult health needs.
+The application of the nursing process focuses on the development of nursing skills learned in the laboratory and clinical settings.
 The nursing process is further organized with other health care providers with the development of care plans.